 Because of these above and beyond standards, Naturepedic is one of the first eight brands we have included in our just-launching Savvy Recommendations.
 (So exciting!)

-In addition, we invite you to meet Barry in person, at our Savvy + Strong brand panel on November 11th in Dedham, MA!
+We invite you to meet Barry in person, at our Gathering on April 28 at Naturepedic Organic Mattress Gallery, 444 Washington St., Wellesley, MA!
 Why should we keep all the fun to ourselves?